JocysCom/UMQF/MORA/analysis/hitler-kershaw/entities/hitler-actions.md

 ### 7 German Citizens - victims of suspension of civil liberties

+Context: Using the pretext of the Reichstag fire in February 1933, Hitler persuaded Hindenburg to sign the "Decree for the Protection of People and State," which suspended all personal liberties indefinitely.
+This decree became the "charter of the Third Reich," allowing for arbitrary arrest and the elimination of basic rights.

 • ΔOS = -0.30 (Loss of legal protection, exposure to arbitrary arrest)
 • VSA = 0.58
 • Tc = 1.00 (Permanent for duration of regime)